 While there are no legal requirements for offering a health benefit to all of your part-time employees or independent contractors, a health benefit can help you attract and keep the right employees.

 According to The Philadelphia Inquirer6, 30% of adults aged 19 to 25 had no health benefits in 2011.
 That number dropped to 16% in 2018.
 Offering a health benefit can help you attract these part-time and full-time workers.

 These benefits are critical for keeping full-time employees.
 Plus, if your organization is an applicable large employer (ALE) with 50 or more full-time equivalent employees (FTEs), you’re required to offer a health benefit to at least 95% of those full-time employees.

 Health benefits can be in the form of traditional group health insurance or health benefit allowances.
 We’ll cover a few of the most popular health benefit options below.

 Traditionally, a group health insurance policy plays a significant role in recruiting and retaining employees.
 However, it can also be highly time-consuming and expensive for organizations and employees.

-Because you’re offering group health insurance to both full-time and part-time gig workers (not to mention different income levels, ages, and health statuses), you’ll have a hard time finding a policy that fits all of your employees’ needs.
+If you want to offer group health insurance to both full-time and part-time gig workers (not to mention different income levels, ages, and health statuses), you’ll have a hard time finding a policy that fits all of your employees’ needs.

-Thankfully, there are other options for providing health benefits to your full and part-time employees.
+Thankfully, there are other options for providing health benefits to your full- and part-time employees.